-Prior to making academic decisions based on this information, students are encouraged to review the full academic policy in the University Catalog.
+Prior to making academic decisions based on this information, students are encouraged to review the full academic policy.

 Undergraduate students may repeat one or more courses for a grade replacement up to a total of five grade replacements.
 For repeated courses, only the grade for the last attempt will be calculated in hours earned and cumulative GPA.
 However, every grade earned for a course will be reflected on the student’s academic transcript.

 - A course is considered a repeat with grade replacement when a student earns a grade of B, C, D, F, or X for the course and retakes the course resulting in a grade of A, B, C, D, F, or X. All such courses will be counted toward the five-course maximum.

 - Withdrawals (W) do not count as repeats.